DataONEorg/dataone-web/content/plus/_index.md

     text: Explore all features
 - template: section
   background: data-wave
-  title: Data about your data
+  title: Maximize the value of your data
   intro: With access to information about the datasets in your portal, you can monitor how your data is being used and assess its quality based on community established scores.
   blocks:
   - template: feature-detailed